Miriam Linna: Musician

-Linna as author, publisher
+Author and publisher

-Linna's past magazine ventures include Kicks (co-edited with Miller), Smut Peddler and Bad Seed.
+Linna's past magazine ventures include Kicks (co-edited with Miller), Smut Peddler, and Bad Seed.
 Her first fanzine in 1976 was The Flamin Groovies Monthly, which she inherited from Bomp Records founder Greg Shaw.
 Her lengthy liner notes for Norton and other labels display an unusual writing style of wild word play and imaginative humor.

 In 1997, Linna and Miller published (as "Kicks Magazine Photo Album No. 1") The Great Lost Photographs of Eddie Rocco.
-Rocco contributed to Ebony Song Parade and freelanced for Fort Worth's Sepia magazine, and the book collects many of his previously unpublished 1950s and 1960s images, including shots of Ruth Brown, Esquerita, Roy Orbison and the Treniers.
+Rocco contributed to Ebony Song Parade and freelanced for Fort Worth, Texas-based Sepia magazine, and the book collects many of his previously unpublished 1950s and 1960s images, including shots of Ruth Brown, Esquerita, Roy Orbison, and the Treniers.

-In 2004, Linna co-edited Sin-A-Rama: Sleaze Sex Paperbacks of the Sixties (Feral House), also contributing an article, "Ron Haydock aka Vin Saxon", about the twisted career of novelist-musician Ron Haydock.
+In 2004, Linna co-edited Sin-A-Rama: Sleaze Sex Paperbacks of the Sixties (Feral House) also contributing an article, "Ron Haydock aka Vin Saxon", about the twisted career of novelist-musician Ron Haydock.

 In 2009, her paperback book company, Kicks Books, launched with the publication of Sweets and Other Stories by Andre Williams.
-Subsequent books have included This Planet Is Doomed (2011), a collection of Sun Ra's poetry; Pulling a Train and Getting in the Wind (2012), previously uncollected short stories by Harlan Ellison; Lord of Garbage by Kim Fowley; Benzedrine Highway by Charles Plymell; and Gone Man Squared by Royston Ellis.
+Subsequent books include This Planet Is Doomed (2011), a collection of Sun Ra's poetry; Pulling a Train and Getting in the Wind (2012), previously uncollected short stories by Harlan Ellison; Lord of Garbage by Kim Fowley; Benzedrine Highway by Charles Plymell; and Gone Man Squared by Royston Ellis.
 Linna also co-authored a biography of Texas musician Bobby Fuller, I Fought the Law, published by Kicks in 2015.

-Linna owns one of the world's largest private collections of vintage paperbacks, including complete runs of Avon, Beacon, Signet and others.
-Her collection includes over 500 juvenile delinquent paperbacks, and she featured the covers of some of these in her book Bad Seed: A Postcard Book, published in 1992 by Running Press.

-On May 15, 2009, she launched an autobiographical blog, Kicksville 66, documenting everything from Ashtabula angst to her days at the Strand Bookstore, and is illustrated with promo flyers, handwritten letters and photographs.
+Linna owns one of the world's largest private collections of vintage paperbacks including complete runs of Avon, Beacon, Signet, and others.
+Her collection includes over 500 juvenile delinquent paperbacks, and she featured the covers of some of them in her book Bad Seed: A Postcard Book, published in 1992 by Running Press.
+On May 15, 2009, she launched an autobiographical blog, Kicksville 66, documenting everything from Ashtabula angst to her days at the Strand Bookstore.
+It is illustrated with promo flyers, handwritten letters and photographs.